-drawing room, lounge, library, bar, restaurant, private dining room, free Wi-Fi, in-room TV (Freeview), civil wedding licence, meeting/function facilities, gardens, woodland.
+drawing room, lounges, library, bar, restaurant, private dining room, in-room TV (Freeview), civil wedding licence, gardens, woodland.

 in lounge and bar.

-allowed in some bedrooms, bar, garden, not in restaurant.
+allowed by arrangement in some bedrooms (£20 per night), bar, garden, not in restaurant.

 B&B doubles from £140, singles from £105. À la carte £40.